grokify/go-nist-sp-800-53/docsrc/rev5/moderate_uplift/sa.md

 the developer of the system, system component, or system service is required to follow a documented development process that documents, manages, and ensures the integrity of changes to the process and/or tools used in development;

-the developer of the system, system component, or system service is required to follow a documented development process in which the development process, standards, tools, tool options, and tool configurations are reviewed {{ insert: param, sa-15_odp.01 }} to determine that the process, standards, tools, tool options, and tool configurations selected and employed satisfy {{ insert: param, sa-15_odp.02 }};
+the developer of the system, system component, or system service is required to follow a documented development process in which the development process, standards, tools, tool options, and tool configurations are reviewed frequency at which to review the development process, standards, tools, tool options, and tool configurations is defined; to determine that the process, standards, tools, tool options, and tool configurations selected and employed satisfy security requirements to be satisfied by the process, standards, tools, tool options, and tool configurations are defined;;

-the developer of the system, system component, or system service is required to follow a documented development process in which the development process, standards, tools, tool options, and tool configurations are reviewed {{ insert: param, sa-15_odp.01 }} to determine that the process, standards, tools, tool options, and tool configurations selected and employed satisfy {{ insert: param, sa-15_odp.03 }}.
+the developer of the system, system component, or system service is required to follow a documented development process in which the development process, standards, tools, tool options, and tool configurations are reviewed frequency at which to review the development process, standards, tools, tool options, and tool configurations is defined; to determine that the process, standards, tools, tool options, and tool configurations selected and employed satisfy privacy requirements to be satisfied by the process, standards, tools, tool options, and tool configurations are defined;.

 System and services acquisition policy